ferrocene/ferrocene/src/general.rst

 outside of the Ferrocene effort and can be a place of shared understanding.
 It is not intended as a discussion ground for language evolution.
 It is also not intended as a document enabling conformance between compilers.

-:dp:`fls_osh9tiwpnsn1`
-Contribution and review is managed by the Ferrocene project developers.

 .. _fls_10yukmkhl0ng: